 “Seven middot serve before the throne of Glory: they are Wisdom, Justice and the Law, Grace and Mercy, Truth and Peace. … Everyone who has these qualities as middot, obtains the knowledge of G-d.”

-‘Midrash Aboth de Rabbi Nathan,’ as cited in ‘Origins of the Kabbalah,’ Gershow Sholem 82.
+‘Midrash Aboth de Rabbi Nathan,’ as cited in ‘Origins of the Kabbalah,’ Gershom Sholem 82.

 and from Yeshua the Messiah, the faithful witness, the firstborn of the dead, and the ruler of the kings of the earth.
 To him who loves us, and washed us from our sins by his blood,

-The Zohar associates the Sefirah of Tiferet (‘beauty’ in the sense of harmony) with the one who will be sovereign of the earth.
+The Zohar commentary below explains that the Sefirah of Tiferet (‘beauty’ in the sense of harmony) is associated with the one who will be sovereign of the earth.
 The allusion to “right and left” is to the merciful and judgmental aspects of G-d, which are placed in harmony with Tiferet.
 Mashiach, as the “goal of the Torah (Romans 10:4) represents the balance of these two attributes.

 We see this direction toward harmony (Tiferet) between mercy (Chesed) and judgment (Gevurah) specifically pointed out in both the Tenakh and New Testament: